dogaece-koca/AI_CustomerService/README.md

 Model performance and dataset size can be extended for production deployment.

-Possible Future Improvements
+### 🛠️ Future Improvements

-- Docker containerization
+[ ] Docker containerization for easier deployment.

-- REST API documentation (Swagger)
+[ ] REST API documentation using Swagger/OpenAPI.

-- Multi-language support
+[ ] Multi-language support for global use cases.

-- Real shipment tracking API integration
+[ ] Integration with real-world shipment tracking APIs.

-Author
+### 👤 Author

 Doğa Ece Koca
 GitHub: https://github.com/dogaece-koca